chhavirathod/safeops-ai/README.md

 ## Overview

-SafeOps AI is a web-based safety management platform for factories, recycling plants, and industrial facilities.
-It uses a YOLOv11-based computer vision model to detect whether workers are wearing required Personal Protective Equipment (PPE) in real time — and surfaces everything through a live supervisor dashboard, a 3D factory simulation, and an automated emergency alert system.
+SafeGuard AI is a web-based safety management platform for factories, recycling plants, and industrial facilities.
+It uses a YOLOv11-based computer vision model to detect whether workers are wearing required Personal Protective Equipment (PPE) in real time and surfaces everything through a live supervisor dashboard, a 3D factory simulation, and an automated emergency alert system.

-The system is designed with **privacy-first principles** — no facial recognition, no identity tracking.
+The system is designed with **privacy-first principles**, no facial recognition, no identity tracking.
 Workers are monitored purely by PPE presence or absence.

 ---